Heading

 End Sub

-I assign these to keyboard shortcuts Command+, and Option+, respectively, in Word for Mac, but I've also tested some other variations.
+I assigned these to keyboard shortcuts Command+, and Option+, respectively, in Word for Mac.
+In Windows, I assigned them to Control+, and Alt+, respectively.

 Sub SelectToNextComma()